 We believe that our future financial performance will be primarily driven by multiple factors as described below, each of which presents growth opportunities for our business.
-These factors also pose important challenges that we must successfully address in order to sustain our growth and improve our results of operations.
-Our ability to successfully address these challenges is subject to various risks and uncertainties, including those described in the section titled "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2021.
+These factors also pose important challenges that we must successfully address in order to sustain our growth and improve our results of

-• Establish new partnerships: Our potential to grow revenue and long-term earnings will require us to successfully identify and establish technology development arrangements with new partners.
-We have been expanding and expect to continue to expand our business development team and our capabilities to find new partners.

-- Increase the number of molecules and programs under existing partnerships: The execution of our long term strategy relies substantially on the value our partners believe can be recognized from the product candidates and/or production cell lines that we provide to them.
-Our continued growth depends on our ability to expand the scope of our existing partnerships and add new molecules for CLD or Discovery partnerships with current partners. - Successfully complete our technology development activities and enter licensing arrangements with our partners: Our business model depends upon partners licensing the technologies we develop and advancing the drug candidates we generate through clinical development to commercialization.
-Both our ability to successfully complete technology development activities to meet the needs of our partner, and the partner's prioritization of the subject program, impact the likelihood and timing of any election by a partner to license the technologies we develop.
+- Establish new partnerships: Our potential to grow revenue and long-term earnings will require us to successfully identify and establish technology development arrangements with new partners.
+We have been expanding and expect to continue to expand our business development team and our capabilities to find new partners. - Increase the number of molecules and programs under existing partnerships: The execution of our long term strategy relies substantially on the value our partners believe can be recognized from the product candidates and/or production cell lines that we provide to them.
+Our continued growth depends on our ability to expand the scope of our existing partnerships and add new molecules for Discovery or CLD partnerships with current partners. - Successfully complete our technology development activities and enter licensing arrangements with our partners: Our business model depends upon partners licensing the technologies we develop and advancing the drug candidates we generate through clinical development to commercialization.
+Both our ability to successfully complete technology development activities to meet the needs of a partner, and the partner's prioritization of the subject program, impact the likelihood and timing of any election by a partner to license the technologies we develop.
 There is no assurance that a partner will elect to license the technologies we develop. - Our partners successfully developing and commercializing the drug candidates generated with our technology: Our business model is dependent on the eventual progression of biologic drug candidates discovered or initially developed utilizing our Integrated Drug Creation Platform into clinical trials and commercialization.
-Given the nature of our relationships with our partners, we do not control the progression, clinical development, regulatory strategy or eventual commercialization, if approved, of these product candidates.
+Given the nature of our relationships with our partners, we do not control the progression, clinical development, regulatory strategy, public disclosure or eventual commercialization, if approved, of these product candidates.
 As a result, our future success and our potential eligibility to receive milestone payments and royalties are entirely dependent on our partners' efforts over which we have no control.
 The timing and scope of any approval that may be required by the U.S. Food and Drug Administration (FDA), or any other regulatory body, for drugs that are developed based on molecules discovered and/or manufactured using our Integrated Drug Creation Platform technologies can significantly impact our results of operations and future performance. - Continued significant investments in our research and development of new technologies and platform expansion: We are seeking to further refine and expand our platform and the scope of our capabilities, which may or may not be successful.
 This includes, but is not limited to, novel target identification, de novo discovery, incorporation of non-standard amino acids (Bionic Protein creation), and application of artificial intelligence across our Integrated Drug Creation Platform.
 We may in the future also invest significantly in developing our own proprietary lead drug candidates and advancing them through preclinical validation.
 We expect to incur significant expenses to advance these research and development efforts or to invest in or acquire complementary technologies, but these efforts may not be successful. - Drive commercial adoption of our Integrated Drug Creation Platform capabilities: Driving the adoption of our Integrated Drug Creation Platform across existing and new markets will require significant investment.
 We plan to further invest in research and development to support the expansion of our platform capabilities including new molecules to existing partners or help deliver our platform to new markets.